2021 OVO Group Ltd statement on modern slavery and human trafficking

 Due diligence processes

-OVO is committed to conducting business in a lawful and responsible manner, including engaging with suppliers who uphold the same standards.
+OVO is committed to conducting business in a lawful and responsible manner, including engaging with suppliers who uphold our values.

 Assessment of effectiveness

 OVO recognises the need to assess the effectiveness of the measures that have been taken to tackle modern slavery.
-In 2020, we developed a set of key performance indicators to monitor performance of OVO's modern slavery risk management initiatives.
-OVO will start reporting against these indicators next year.
-The indicators include:
+We internally monitor the following key performance indicators to measure the progress of OVO's modern slavery risk management initiatives:

 - Number of people in procurement roles that have completed training on modern slavery and sustainable procurement